Learn about many of the available medications in our database.

-Stop using the medication and seek immediate medical attention if any of the following occur:
+Stop taking the medication and seek immediate medical attention if any of the following occur:

 Some people may experience side effects other than those listed.
-Check with your doctor if you notice any symptom that worries you while you are taking this medication.
+Check with your doctor if you notice any symptom that worries you while you are using this medication.